percona/percona-server/doc/source/tokudb/using_tokudb.rst

 One of the keys to exploiting TokuDB's strength in indexing is to make use of clustering secondary indexes.

-|TokuDB| allows a secondary key to be defined as a clustering key.
-This means
-that all of the columns in the table are clustered with the secondary key. |Percona Server| parser and query optimizer support Multiple Clustering Keys when |TokuDB| engine is used.
+*TokuDB* allows a secondary key to be defined as a clustering key.
+This means that all of the columns in the table are clustered with the secondary key. *Percona Server for MySQL* parser and query optimizer support Multiple Clustering Keys when *TokuDB* engine is used.
 This means that the query optimizer will avoid primary clustered index reads and replace them by secondary clustered index reads in certain scenarios.